revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 </details>

 ---
-15. Define Namespace, explain the types of namespaces in python.
+15. Define Namespace and explain the types of namespaces in python.
 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)
 <details><summary> <b>Show Answer</b> </summary>

-- A namespace is a way to provide unique name for each and every object in python.
+A namespace is a way to provide unique name for each and every object in python.
 An object can be a variable or a method.
 There are three types of namespace present in python:
-i) **Local Namespace:** the variable names defined in a class, function, loop or in any block of code are comes under local namespace.
+i) **Local Namespace:** the variable names defined in a class, function, loop or in any block of code comes under local namespace.
 These variables cannot be accessed by outer Namespace in python.
-Local namespace can access the global namespace objects and built-in namespace..
+Local namespace can access the global namespace objects and built-in namespace.

 ii) **Global Namespace:** the object name that are defined in a main program or in a module comes under global namespace.
 These are outside any function or block of code.
 It can access the builtin namespace objects.

 iii) **Built-in Namespace:** it contains the names of built-in methods and variables.
-It can be a datatype, exceptions and methods like print() & input().
+It can be a datatype, exceptions or methods like print() & input().

 **Example**: